Who is Nicolas Osimani?

 In my house there were no artists, I had to discover everything for myself from there my limitations to which now and after a long inner struggle I try to maintain in my work.

-Since childhood, imagination has always been a way in accepting the world, inventing absurd games, radio programs, writing songs, fanzines, etc.
+Since childhood, imagination has always been a way in accepting the world, finding and inventing absurd games, radio programs, writing songs, fanzines, etc.

 As a teenager, I studied at the Figueroa Alcorta School of Fine Arts, in Córdoba, Argentina, my hometown.